 Empanaditas from Panama

 Find all the flavor from Panama in these empanaditas.
-Taste the Spanish influence and those from both North and South America.
+You can taste the Spanish cuisine influence in this recipe, as well as those from both North and South America.

 Ingredients